alssndro/sandros-sketch-plugins/README.md

 ![Logo](logo.png)

-An assortment of Sketch Plugins aimed towards working with grids/layouts and typography.
+An assortment of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.

 There are also some additional plugins for generating colour palettes.